Chemical Bonding

 Intermediate types of bonding

-There are a number of intermediate kinds of chemical bonding that do not fall precisely into one of the categories discussed above.
+There are a number of intermediate kinds of chemical bonding that do not fall precisely into any of the categories discussed above.
 Covalent bonds, for example, involve two atoms sharing a pair of electrons, whereas in ionic bonds, a metal atom will relinquish one or more electrons to a non-metal atom.
-In reality, however, all of these bonds have some covalent character in the sense that the electrons are still shared between the participating atoms.

 The degree to which a particular bond is ionic or covalent depends on the difference in electronegativity between the two atoms.
-Electronegativity, remember, is the degree to which an atom can pull electrons away from other atoms.
+Electronegativity is the degree to which an atom can pull electrons away from other atoms.
 The greater the difference in electronegativity, the more ionic the nature of the bond will be.
+Values are usually determined using the Pauling scale, named after the American chemist Linus Carl Pauling (1901-1994), who first proposed it in 1932, a dimensionless scale with a minimum value of 0.0 and a maximum value of 4.0.